JavierCardosoLlach/Getting-cleaning-data-project/CodeBook.md

-The features selected for this data set presented in this project is the average of a subset of variables from the Galaxy Smartphone measurements referenced in the README.md file in this repository.
+#####The features selected for this data set presented in this project is the average of a subset of variables from the Galaxy Smartphone measurements referenced in the README.md file in this repository.

-This is the approach followed for the naming convention for the measurements:
+The data presents measurements from  30 subject tests performing 6 different activities.
+The type of measurements performed and the naming convention are as follows:

 There are 2 types of time domain measurements (indicated by the letter t at the beginning of the variable name).